aeczuniga/aeczuniga.github.io/subpage_2/index.md

 ---
 layout: default
 ---
-This subpage is the README file for a new repository with previous homework assignments done in Python.
+This subpage is the README file for a new repository with previous homework assignments done in Python, **OM_620**.
 It is not in your interest to utilize any of the information, there are errors.
 I am learning.
 Again, this repository is for homework assignments for Dr. Karimi, California State University of San Marcos.

 **New GitHub Repository for homework assignments** [github.com/aeczuniga/MSSCA_karimi_assignments](https://github.com/aeczuniga/MSSCA_karimi_assignments)